BraiNEdarwin/brains-py/README.md

 ## 1. General description ##
 ### 1.1 DNPUs ###
 The basis of a DNPU is a lightly doped (n- or p-type) semiconductor with a nano-scale active region contacted by several electrodes [2].
 Different materials can be used as dopant or host and the number of electrodes can vary.
-Once we choose a readout electrode, the device can be activated by applying voltages to the remaining electrodes, which we call activation electrodes.
-The dopants in the active region form an atomic-scale network through which the electrons can hopfrom one electrode to another.
+Once we choose input and readout electrodes, the device can be activated by applying voltages to the remaining electrodes, which we call activation electrodes.
+The dopants in the active region form an atomic-scale network through which the electrons can hop from one electrode to another.
 This physical process results in an output current at the readout that depends non-linearly on the voltages applied at the activation electrodes.
-By tuning the voltagesapplied to some of the electrodes, the output current can be controlled as a function of the voltages at the remaining electrodes.
+By tuning the voltages applied to some of the electrodes, the output current can be controlled as a function of the voltages at the remaining electrodes.
 This tunability can be exploited to solve various linearly non-separable classification tasks.

 ![Insert Image](https://raw.githubusercontent.com/BraiNEdarwin/brains-py/master/doc/figures/dnpu.png)